-Cleaver packing and luggage carriers enables you to maximize carrying space and keeps your hands free and lap free if using a wheelchair.
+Cleaver packing and luggage carriers enable you to maximize carrying space and keep your hands free and lap free if using a wheelchair.
 Some people will even bungee a suitcase with wheels to the chair itself.
 Specially designed bags and water bottle holders are available for wheelchairs.
-You can also utilize the space underneath the chair with a pouch, shelf, undercarriage net or a combination of these.
-I routinely use a back-pack as my carry-on, which is on the back of the chair, and then place my main bag on my lap and personal bag around my shoulders.
+You can also utilize the space underneath the chair with a pouch, shelf, undercarriage net, or a combination of these.
+I routinely use a backpack as my carry-on, which is on the back of the chair, and then place my main bag on my lap and personal bag around my shoulders.

 Some airports have wide security check-point lines accessible to people in wheelchairs otherwise look for the designated line if not being escorted.
 Within reason, your traveling companions are also able to go through this line with you.
 Often designated lines are a shortcut through security check-points and a perk of being a wheelchair rider.

 The screening process by TSA is a simple routine that should take no more than a few minutes.
 I leave my shoes on and place the rest of my belonging in the basket as instructed then I look for a TSA agent to inform them that I need a “female assist” for my screening.
 Then I wait to be escorted to the screening area.
 I am usually asked if there is anyone else with me to watch my belongings.
 If not, then she or he if you are using a “male assist” will grab your things once on the other side of the metal detector and place them near you—but do not touch them.
 If you have difficulty taking off your shoes then don’t because it’s your right.